section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 From the output above, our model can make predictions.
 It has classified some of the reviews as positive(1) and others as negative(0).

 ### Conclusion
 In this tutorial, we have learned how to automate natural language processing using the AutoVIML library.
-We started by discussing the processes involved in natural language processing.
+We started by discussing all the processes involved in natural language processing.

 After installing the AutoVIML library, we explored the key features it uses to produce an optimized model.
-We then used the AutoVIML library to build our model.
+We then used the AutoVIML library to build the natural language processing model.
 Finally, we used the model to make predictions.
 The model was able to classify customer reviews as either positive or negative.

 The Google Colab notebook used in this tutorial is found [here](https://colab.research.google.com/drive/1UlXBkOZj2iOmJjS0QKPnOdErXOfEgnux?usp=sharing)